-III.
-WORKSHOP OBJECTIVES, SCHEDULE AND PROCEDURES
+II.
+WORKSHOP OBJECTIVES

-Basically, the objective of this workshop is to present the factors and the recommended actions from the research studies.
-Beyond this, the workshop is intended to help the participants evaluate the study results in terms of their own experience and the practices of their departments.
-In addition, the case-study exercises allow for a degree of practice in the application of the necessary management techniques and skills.
+The objectives of this workshop are to present the factors and the recommended actions from the research studies and to help the participants evaluate these results for use in their own communities and departments.
+The case study allows for some practice in the application of the recommended management actions.

 Because the studies identified a wide range of attitudes and factors, the recommended actions relate to virtually every command and supervisory function performed in a police organization.
-Complete training for such a wide range of command and supervisory actions obviously is not possible in a three day workshop.
-Therefore, the participant can expect only to become familiar with the results and recommendations during the workshop.
-Complete understanding and assimilation will be achieved only through on-the-job adaptation and use of the actions.
+Complete training for such a wide range of command and supervisory actions obviously is not possible in a three-day workshop.
+Therefore, while the training objectives presented below reflect a great variety of knowledge and skills, it must be recognized that the objective is to attain the identified knowledge or skill to a level that might best be described as "an awareness of" or "familiarity with."
+For each objective of this workshop, there is a corollary which is to obtain further training and practice.